-A Survey is a list of questions asked of individuals with the aim of collecting information.
-The purpose of a Survey is to gain an understanding of thoughts, feelings, and opinions of a group.
-If the size of the group is too large, this exercise may be too expensive or time-consuming.
+A Survey is a list of questions asked to individuals with the aim of collecting information.
+The purpose of a survey is to gain an understanding of thoughts, feelings and opinions of a group.
+If the size of the group is too large, this exercise may be too expensive or time consuming.
 So, for the sake of feasibility, we select a representative sample of individuals and ask questions to this sample to describe certain characteristics of the group and/or to test hypotheses about the nature of relationships within the group.

-In a business context, Survey is one of the primary methods of data collection.
+In business context, survey is one of the primary methods of data collection.
 It is used to test concepts, gain insight on behavior and attitude of people towards a business, brand, product or service, gauge the level of customer satisfaction, conduct segmentation research and for other purposes.

 Advantages of Surveys

 With the right group, one that is representative of the larger population, surveys can provide a high level of insight on the behavior, attitude, preference, etc. of the general population.
 Also, because of the huge number of people who answer surveys i.e. the large size of the sample, the data gathered is a great descriptor of the population.

 In case of online and telephone surveys, survey participants do not charge a fee.
 Sometimes, for a scientific study or some other business related survey, the participants are paid a small fee but overall the cost of surveys stays low as compared to other research methods such as focus groups and interviews.

 Surveys can be sent to participants via email or fax, or can be administered through the Internet.
 Nowadays, the online survey method has been the most popular mode of conducting surveys.
 Apart from being convenient, the surveys can reach a wide and diverse audience quickly and easily.

 Any study is considered more meaningful if the researcher can stay objective during the research.
 Surveys prove to be helpful in such cases.
 As the researcher’s own biases are eliminated, Surveys are also considered highly reliable.